“The beginnings of all things are small.” Marcus Tullius Cicero

 For my first four years of weight training, I only did 3 sets of 10 reps.
 Though I got good results from this, my knowledge at the time was based more or less on first-hand experience in the gym with my dad.
 I had a great body and was pretty strong, so I never opened myself up to any ideas of exploring anything beyond the same 3 sets of 10 reps.
 Not until I met someone whom I’ll refer to as ButtHead #1, did this basic routine of mine come to an end & open onto something new and more exciting.
 How did she do this?
 She introduced me to nutritionist Johnny Bowden and strength coach Charles Poliquin.

 I am forever in debt to Butthead #1.
 I started reading everything about Charles Poliquin that I could find.
 I read all of his internet articles.
 I purchased his published books.
 I could not get enough.
 The way he explained his methods and his passion for strength training was inspiring.
 I’ll include one Poliquin story to let you know about his personality.
 The man learned German when he was younger because all of the good strength training information at the time came from Germany.
 In an article of his from 2010, he writes: “At the time I was in college, German sport scientists were leading the field in their research in the field of strength and conditioning; and two: In North America the researchers tended to focus on aerobic exercise.
 Now, however, the US has caught up and there are many excellent sport scientists in the US and many excellent journals.
 But you don’t just read journal articles like a novel.”
-The days of 3 sets of 10 repetitions were now long gone and I haven’t looked back.
+The days of 3 sets of 10 repetitions were now long gone, along with a discovery to a whole new world.